watem-sedem/watem-sedem/docs/routing.rst

 One- and two-target routing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the routing is not determined by a buffer, conductive ditch, conductive buffer dam or a river, the routing algorithm checks whether the flow direction is steered by the steepest descent direction or the **tillage direction** (for the format of the input of the tillage direction, see :ref:`here <tildirmap>`).
-In this check, the angle of the **steepest descend** is compared with the tillage direction to define the routing (see Takken et al. (2001)).
-At the end of this step, the direction is mapped to the cardinal directions.
-These cardinal directions define the `target1` and `target2` pixels, and the weight (:math:`\in[0,1], \sum \text{weight} = 1`) they receive from the source pixel.
-This amount can be used to weigh the sediment load per pixel (WS), the direct run-off depth (CN) and upstream area (CN/WS) for each target pixel.

-Routing over land pixels can be defined two (cardinal directions) or one targets (ordinal and cardinal directions).
+Routing over land pixels can be defined as two- (cardinal directions) or one-target (ordinal and cardinal directions) routing.

  - Two targets: routing is defined by one or two targets as a function of the direction only in the **cardinal direction**, thus